 - Prevention Workshop: The Cell offers activities promoting healthy living habits and drug addiction prevention for both young people and adults in school and community settings throughout Brome-Missisquoi.

-A nurse comes regularly to offer her services to users.
-They can take tests to detect infections, either transmitted sexually or through blood, get vaccinated, have access to sterile injection equipment, and condoms.
-They also have access to information, health tips, and get referrals adapted to their needs
+A nurse regularly visits to offer her services to users.
+They can undergo testing for sexually transmitted and blood-borne infections (STBBIs), get vaccinated, access sterile injection equipment and condoms, gather health information and advice, and finally obtain referrals tailored to their needs.

 In order to reach the people facing difficulties at the economical level (income security, family allowance, debt, etc.), social level (violence, isolation, etc.) or personal level (addiction, delinquency, child education, etc.), the outreach workers offer listening services and appropriate resources for specific accompaniment needs.